Callumgander/CourseNotes/Four Semesters in Six Hours part 1 (FINISHED) (X) .md

 ```

 Merge Sort
-\- most often the type of sort you’ll use
+\- most often the type of sort you'll use
 \- very consistent
 \- divide annd conquer, recursive
-\- “stable sorting”
+\- "stable sorting"
-\- take a big list, break it into two smaller lists, then repeat and repeat until you’re at the smallest unit and can’t break it down any smaller
+\- take a big list, break it into two smaller lists, then repeat and repeat until you're at the smallest unit and can't break it down any smaller
 \- merge sort and stitch function
 \- Stable which means if you have equivalent elements, it will keep their original order in the array.
 Sometimes important, sometimes not
 \- Big O is O(n log n), spatial complexity is o(n)